 Ilam Hall.

-J. & C. Mozley, Derby
+J. & C. Mozley, Derby.

-The lithograph of Ilam Hall, rebuilt during the reign of King George IV,
+Lithograph of Ilam Hall, rebuilt during the reign of King George IV,

-Adam also wrote the following:[1]
+Adam wrote the following:[1]

 "From thence [the Isaac Walton Hotel] we proceeded to ILAM HALL,

-the beautiful seat of Jesse Watts Russell, Esq., which is but a
+the beautiful seat of Jesse Watts Russell, Esq., which is but a short distance from the Inn."

 ILAM